Draw random numbers from unusual distributions, such as on the unit or non-negative real line with known means and standard deviations.

 optional correlation matrix with dimensions of

-between each pair of values in mean
+length(mean)bylength(mean)defining correlations between each pair of values inmean- perfect_correlation

-values in each replicate (row) are perfectly correlated with known
+logical, ifTRUEandSigmaandOmegaareNULL, then all values in each replicate (row) are perfectly correlated with known mean and standard deviation.
+IfFALSE, then all values in each replicate are completely uncorrelated- mean_real

 vector of mean values converted to real-line equivalents